Menai Bridge: Carreg yr Halen

+A special celebration was held in 2014 at Menai Bridge to celebrate to centenary of the construction of the promenade.

 TV location

 Welsh-language production company, Rondo Media, has converted a disused garage into a fake row of shops in the centre of Menai Bridge as a film set for the soap opera Rownd a Rownd, shown on the Welsh-language channel S4C.
 They also film the show in schools in the town, Ysgol y Borth, and around the town itself.

 Fair

 The large car park to the north of the High Street is the "fair field".
 This is a piece of common land set aside for the holding of an annual fair called Ffair Borth, a tradition dating back to 1691.
 It started as a horse fair, and livestock trading was carried out until the 1970s.
 It was also a hiring fair.
 It was one of the year's great occasions for the folk of Anglesey and Arfon.
 The fair now features traditional fair rides.
 It comes to Menai Bridge on 24 October every year, unless it falls on a Sunday, in which case it is held on either 23 or 25 October.
 The fair stalls also take over most of the roads and streets in the town, making passage through the town very difficult.